Issues configuring remote backup location using FTP and SCP with Encryption Management Server\PGP Universal Server

-- If you see an higher-level directory, you need to browse until you reach the one you want.
-Then, still inside WinSCP (Commands > Open Terminal), open a console session and enter the command 'pwd', it will output the directory path you need to configure in PGP Universal Server.
+- If you see an higher-level directory, you need to browse until you find the desired directory.
+Then, within WinSCP (Commands > Open Terminal), open a console session and enter the command 'pwd', it will output the directory path you need to configure on Encryption Management Server\PGP Universal Server.

 - \ (backslash) is used when the destination is a Windows directory

 - / (forward slash) when the directory is in Unix-like systems